-This questions the ability of the market to deliver its long-term coordination role, unless the carbon price sends a sufficiently high and credible signal.
+The resulting load factor for thermal plants is likely to no longer guarantee fixed cost recovery, causing increase in the risk premium for financing CCGT investments and peaking units.
+The issue is amplified by the uncertainty of the timely results of RES and LCT policies, which appears to be the main risk for the investors in fossil fuel plants (Baritaud, 2012).
+This questions the ability of the market to deliver its long-term coordination role, unless the carbon price sends a sufficiently high and certain signal.
 In turn, success in promoting RES and LCT technologies is likely to increase the need for support in favor of supplementary fossil fuel technologies' generation capacity which, under sole market coordination without RES and LCT policies, would have naturally developed without assistance.
-Investors need more predictability of their revenues at a level allowing them to recover their fixed costs.
-But this predictability is challenged by the exogenous deployment of RES and LCT by specific policies as described previously.
-This points toward a "vicious circle", whereby policies in support of RES and LCT create the need for policies in support of conventional plant investment.

-Third the high fixed costs profile of RES and LCT technologies will increasingly make new projects depending upon long-term risk-sharing arrangements, because they displace the merit order of hourly markets during the majority of yearly hours, and so they decrease their average annual net revenue and all the more in a random way.
+These points toward a "vicious circle", whereby policies in support of RES and LCT create the need for policies in support of conventional plant investment.
+Third the high fixed costs profile of RES and LCT technologies will increasingly make new projects depending upon long term risk-sharing arrangements, because they displace the merit order of hourly markets during the majority of yearly hours, and all the more in a random way.
 This suggests the need to explicitly articulate and coordinate the two policies-types in an ideal perspective.
 This will be discussed in the last section of this paper.

-➡ 3.
-CAPACITY MECHANISMS FOR GENERATION ADEQUACY: DECENTRALIZED VERSUS CENTRALIZED COORDINATION OF INVESTMENT DECISIONS
+3. CAPACITY MECHANISMS FOR GENERATION ADEQUACY: DECENTRALIZED VERSUS CENTRALIZED COORDINATION OF INVESTMENT DECISIONS

 Capacity remuneration mechanisms have been implemented by a number of EU countries and are under discussion in others.
-These are designed to provide better investment incentives in order to guarantee generation adequacy (defined as the ability of the system to deliver reliable energy in every situation in the long-term).
+These are designed to provide better investment incentives in order to guarantee generation adequacy (defined as the ability of the system to deliver reliable energy in every situation in the long term).

+3.1.
 The rationale for capacity mechanisms

 Capacity mechanisms mainly drive investment decisions for any programmable thermal units, by adding an economic value to reliable capacity during scarcity periods.
-It thus provides a complementary revenue stream, and from an investor's perspective, preferably one that is as stable as possible.4 This revenue complement is particularly crucial for investing in peaking units.
-Capacity mechanisms work alongside the energy and reserve markets (day-ahead, infraday, balancing).
+It thus provides a complementary revenue stream, and from an investor's perspective, preferably one that is as stable as possible.6 This revenue complement is particularly crucial for investing in peaking units.
+Capacity mechanisms work alongside the energy and reserve markets (day-ahead, infra-day, balancing).
 Revenue per MW-month given to the generators is conditional on their ability to meet commitments and deliver reliable supply during scarcity periods.

-There is an abundant literature exploring the economic rationale for capacity mechanisms and discussing the most efficient design (Oren, 2007; Stoft, 2002; Cramton and Stoft, 2006; Joskow 2007, Pérez-Arriaga et al., 2000; De Vries, 2007; Roques, 2009; Finon et Pignon, 2009).
+There is an abundant literature exploring the economic rationale for capacity mechanisms and discussing the most efficient design (Oren, 2007; Stoft, 2002; Cramton and Stoft, 2006;Joskow 2007, Perez-Arriaga et al., 2000; De Vries, 2007; Roques, 2009; Finon et Pignon, 2009).
 The key dilemma here is the difficulty of attaining long-term efficiency through markets in the absence of price elastic electricity demand and storage.
 Energy price signals do not work to prompt entry and exit in response, nor reflect customer preferences of supply certainty and protection against price risks.
-Moreover, too low price caps imposed by regulators in some countries, as well as system operators' premature calling on contractual reserves in scarcity periods act to limit generators' revenues.
+Moreover, too low price caps imposed by regulators in some countries, as well as System operators' premature calling on contractual reserves in scarcity periods act to limit generators' revenues.
 These create a "missing money" problem, in particular for the peaking units which are capital intensive (in per generated MWh terms) and would need stable annual revenues to recover their fixed costs.

-The different design options for capacity mechanisms
+3.2 The different design options for capacity mechanisms